moritzsalla/healingorb-monorepo/README.md

 # Healing Orb
-Repository containing the code and blog of my submission.
-My project consists of two parts (chrome extension and ambient interface), and hence has two code repositories.
+This repository contains the code and log of my submission.
+My project consists of two parts (chrome extension and ambient interface), and hence is split into two seperate code repositories.

 ### Log
 Markdown files, sorted by topic.
 Best viewed on Github.

 28 entires
-15.640 words inc. code

 ### Chrome Extension
 Contains the code for the chrome extension.
-Uses the parcel bundler to transcribe typescript and the react based popup.
-Typescript.

 ### Ambient Interface
-Contains docker image and code for a flask server.
-Said exposes an API that directly maps string queries to the SenseHat's API.
-Python.
+Contains docker image and code for Raspberry Pi.